kekshd/keks/README.md

 ### handling reboots

 For Debian stable the best approach is probably using an init file and start-stop-daemon to manage the server.
 You can find an example in `initscript-example`.
 Adjust the paths, copy it to `/etc/init.d/` and make it executable.
 The filename should be the same as given in the “Provides:” directive on top of the file.
 That’ll be `keks` most likely.

+### setup (development)

+**Note:** If you’ve set up the production environment above, be sure to `rm -rf .bundle`.
+Otherwise `bundle install` will not install the development environments.

+KeKs dev setup uses [guard](https://github.com/guard/guard) and [zeus](https://github.com/burke/zeus) to speed up common operations.
+Basically run `guard` in a terminal and use the following commands:
+- `zeus s` to get a server
+- `zeus c` to open a rails console
+- `./test_fast.sh` to run all available tests
+- `./test_coverage.sh` same, but also generate test coverage reports using SimpleCov
+- `zeus rspec spec/models/question_spec.rb:19` run specific test

+With guard running, it should automatically reload the web page if you make changes.

+Additionally, if you install [RailsPanel](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg) in Chrome you should get development output directly in Chrome’s dev tools.